 That said, the other day I returned home to find a piece of discarded snake skin in the yard.
 The day after, our dog had tracked a snake and cornered it in the backyard.

 I started asking what type of bad things but stopped.
-It might be safer not to know.
+Better not to know.

 While the snakes may have gone, we haven’t been as lucky with scorpions.